FAIR-FATE: Fair Federated Learning with Momentum: FAIR-FATE: Fair Federated Learning with Momentum

 Finally, the global model, $\theta_{t+1}$, is updated by summing the previous model, $\theta_{t}$, with the fair Momentum update, $v_{t+1}$, and the normal update, $\alpha_N$, as follows:

 where $\lambda_t$ has the objective of controlling the amount of estimated fairness against the actual model update.
 It follows an exponential growth calculated as follows:

 where $\rho$, $\lambda_0$ and $MAX$ are hyperparameters that can be tuned which represent the growth rate, the initial amount, and the upper bound of $\lambda_t$, respectively.

 By exponentially increasing $\lambda$, FAIR-FATE allows that in the early stages of training, the model will prioritize the optimization of the main objective function using $\alpha_N$.
 In the latter stages, when it is expected that the model has a good performance and there is a better Momentum estimate, FAIR-FATE will have a higher value of $\lambda$ and, as a consequence, it will prioritize the global model's fair update, $\alpha_F$.
 Regarding the $MAX$ hyperparameter, a higher value will prioritize fair model updates, while a lower value will take more the model performance into consideration.
-The Appendices sections present more information regarding hyperparameter tuning and their influence on fairness vs model-performance trade-off.
+Hence, as it will be observed in the experimental section, the $MAX$ hyperparameter can be used to control the fairness and model performance trade-off.
+Algorithm \ref{algo:fair-fate} presents the FAIR-FATE algorithm.